RideReport/RideRecorderApp/App/Pods/Locksmith/README.md

 In the following examples, you can choose not to provide a value for the `inService` parameter, and it will default to your Bundle Identifier.

 **Save data**

+- writes the data to the keychain if it does not exist already

 ```swift
 let error = Locksmith.saveData(["some key": "some value"], forUserAccount: "myUserAccount")